WebAssembly/gc/proposals/gc/MVP.md

 * `array.new_with_rtt <typeidx>` allocates an array with RTT information determining its [runtime type](#values)
   - `array.new_with_rtt $t : [t' i32 (rtt $t)] -> [(ref $t)]`
     - iff `expand($t) = array (mut t')`
+  - this is a *constant instruction*

 * `array.new_default_with_rtt <typeidx>` allocates an array and initialises its fields with the default value
   - `array.new_default_with_rtt $t : [i32 (rtt $t)] -> [(ref $t)]`
     - iff `expand($t) = array (mut t')`
     - and `t'` is defaultable
+  - this is a *constant instruction*

 * `array.new_fixed <typeidx> <N>` allocates an array of fixed size and initialises it from operands
   - `array.new_fixed $t N : [t^N (rtt $t)] -> [(ref $t)]`
     - iff `expand($t) = array (mut t')`
+  - this is a *constant instruction*

 * `array.new_data <typeidx> <dataidx>` allocates an array and initialises it from a data segment
   - `array.new_data $t $d : [i32 i32 (rtt $t)] -> [(ref $t)]`